HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - instanceof
   - ...spread
   - ...rest
-  - typeof
+  - typeof 🖐️ used
   - destructuring
   - generator
-  - iterator
+  - iterator 🖐️ used
   - async generator
   - async iterator
   - chaining
   - optional chaining
   - IIFE
-  - global
+  - global 🎓 known
   - globalThis
   - window
-  - getters and setters
+  - getters and setters 🖐️ used
   - __proto__
   - prototype
-  - equality operators
+  - equality operators 🖐️ used
-  - logical operators
+  - logical operators 🖐️ used
-  - bitwise operators
+  - bitwise operators 🖐️ used
-  - ternary operator
+  - ternary operator 🖐️ used
-  - void
+  - void 🖐️ used
   - yield
-  - await
+  - await 🖐️ used
   - template literal
   - strict mode
-  - delete
+  - delete 🖐️ used
   - in
   - super
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if 🖐️ used
-  - while
+  - while 🖐️ used
-  - do..while
+  - do..while 🖐️ used
-  - for
+  - for 🖐️ used
-  - for..in
+  - for..in 🖐️ used
-  - for..of
+  - for..of 🖐️ used
   - for await
-  - throw
+  - throw 🖐️ used
-  - break
+  - break 🖐️ used
-  - continue
+  - continue 🖐️ used
   - import
   - export
   - label
-  - try..catch
+  - try..catch 🖐️ used
-  - switch
+  - switch 🖐️ used
-  - class
+  - class 🖐️ used
   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration 🖐️ used
   - function expression
-  - return
+  - return 🖐️ used
-  - default parameters
+  - default parameters 🖐️ used
   - functional object
 - Data structures
-  - Array
+  - Array 🖐️ used
   - mixin
   - extend
   - typed arrays
-  - Map
+  - Map 🖐️ used
-  - Set
+  - Set 🖐️ used
   - undefined
-  - null
+  - null 🖐️ used
   - Proxy
   - weak collections
   - timers
   - EventEmitter
   - RegExp
-  - Date
+  - Date 🖐️ used
   - BigInt
 - Infrastructure
   - V8